Skip to main content

 briefYou approved the brief; the agent sends within it without per-message approval.

-autopilotThe agent runs the mission end to end within its caps.
+autopilotThe agent runs the job end to end within its caps.

 Regardless of level, T3 actions — anything financial or irreversible — always require a human.
 Autonomy levels govern T2 sends only; the T3 gate has no override.